Users & Tokens

 Deactivating and deleting users

-- a deactivated user can be reactivated
+- deactivated users can be re-activated

 client.deactivateUser({